CEPH-unibe/ACTUAL_Weekly_Participant_Environmental_Screening/README.md

 ### The data processing folder

 In the `data processing` folder I implement the data processing for the Actigraph data, the IB data and the noise sentry data.
-The data from REDCap can be updated on the `CCH` server using the `getREDCap.R` file.
+The data from REDCap can be updated on the `CCH` server using the `data processing/getREDCap.R` file.

 ### The vignettes folder